yggdrasil-network/yggdrasil-network.github.io/about.md

 All nodes on an Yggdrasil network are routers and will automatically pass traffic to help it get closer to its destination where possible.
 This means that, even in a network that is only sparsely connected, **all nodes will be reachable** by all other nodes on that network.
 It doesn't even matter if a node is behind a NAT — once a peering is established, traffic flows in both directions over that peering.

 Yggdrasil is also designed to tolerate changes in the network.
 For example, if a link fails, the network will self-heal and use other links to route traffic where available.
-This makes it **suitable for use in mesh networks**, where the network topolopy can and often will change.
+This makes it **suitable for use in mesh networks**, where the network topology can and often will change.

 Each node on the network has a location-independent **cryptographic identity** and, in our [current experimental implementation](implementation.md), stable IPv6 addresses are generated from this key.
 This allows IPv6-supporting applications to work over Yggdrasil largely without modification.
 The address is fully mobile and stays with the node as it moves around the network.